nxckiii/MechaCar_Statistical_Analysis/README.md

 ### DISCLAIMER:

 There seems to be an error when I am trying to solve the linear regression model.
+Will be making a second attempt after going over the module once more.
+This was a hard concept!

 ## Linear Regression to Predict MPG